-Regal iClub Hotel is expected to enjoy strong demand for rooms from among business visitors, traders and exhibitors due to its location close to the Hong Kong Convention and Exhibition Centre.
-Moreover, Regal iClub Building is located within easy reach of such shopping and entertainment facilities as Times Square and the Sogo Department Store in the nearby Causeway Bay District, and Pacific Place Shopping Mall in Admiralty District.
+Regal iClub Hotel is located within easy reach of such shopping and entertainment facilities as Times Square and the Sogo Department Store in the nearby Causeway Bay District, and Pacific Place Shopping Mall in Admiralty District.
+In 2011, demand from leisure visitors represented 6.8% of the total.